EduMIPS64/edumips64/readme.md

 ⌨️ To contribute to EduMIPS64, please start by reading the [developer guide](docs/developer-guide.md).

-🧪 The proof-of-concept JS web application (GWT compilation + JS UI) is available at www.edumips.org/edumips64.html.
-It is currently manually pushed.
+🧪 The proof-of-concept JS web application (GWT compilation + JS UI) is available at https://web.edumips.org.

 ## Known distribution packages